SiddhantChauhan1/Searching-Sorting-Algorithms/README.md

 <h2> Sorting </h2>
 <ol>
   <li><b> Bubble Sort </b>
-    <p> Starts with the first element, if it it larger than the element after it, they are swapped </p>
+    <p> Starts with the first element, if the next element is smaller than it, they are swapped </p>
   <table>
     <tr>
       <th>Worst Case</th>